 Implementation

 The testing stage was conducted in two steps: preliminary field testing and main field testing.
 Preliminary field testing is the testing of blended learning model with its equipment in small scope real learning process situation.
 The test was conducted to 12 students as research subjects.
-The observation of learning process observation was then conducted, with the result as shown in 4.
+The observation of learning process observation was then conducted, with the result as shown in Table 4.

 Table 4 is also presented in figure 7.